Skip to Main Content

 The steps to getting a cash-out refinance are similar to the process of getting your first mortgage.
 You’ll check the lender’s requirements, determine how much you want to borrow, and apply with the lender you choose.

-2. Check your lender’s eligibility requirements.
-Ask about the minimum credit score, maximum debt-to-income ratio, and maximum LTV ratio to see if you’re eligible for a cash-out refinance.
+2. Check your lender’s eligibility requirements: Ask about the minimum credit score, maximum DTI and maximum LTV to see if you’re eligible for a cash-out refinance.

 The best way to know how much a cash-out refinance would cost you is to get quotes from multiple lenders.
 You can get prequalified offers from Credible in just a few minutes — checking rates with us is free and won’t impact your credit score.